dice-media-group/dobbiniplaw_com/README.md

 - If that fails, it uses a default image based on patent number
 - As a last resort, it displays a placeholder with an error message

+## Patent Trophy Wall

+The patent "trophy wall" will display the extensive number of patents submitted by the firm.

 ## Development

 ```bash